BlackPencil-69/Subtitles-and-text-whisper/README.md

 > 🤖 **Attention:** This project was entirely written by Artificial Intelligence, including all code and the README.
 Created for demonstration purposes of modern AI capabilities.

-A web application for automatic transcription of audio and video files using the OpenAI Whisper model.
-Supports Ukrainian, Russian, English, and Japanese languages.
+A web application for automatic transcription of audio and video files using the OpenAI Whisper model. support for 100+ languages.

 ![App Screenshot](examples/interface.png)